🏁Getting started

 Add the top-level objects for your design, such as:

-The System(s) your company develops (start with 1)
+The system(s) your company develops (start with 1)

 Third-party systems you depend on